 Judge Pillard argues, “We grant in part the petitions for review because the Order [FCC] does not justify the Commission’s determination that it was not in the public interest to require review of small cell deployments.
 In particular, the Commission failed to justify its confidence that small cell deployments pose little to no cognizable religious, cultural, or environmental risk, particularly given the vast number of proposed deployments and the reality that the Order will principally affect small cells that require new construction.
 The Commission accordingly did not, pursuant to its public interest authority, 47 U.S.C. § 319(d), adequately address possible harms of deregulation and benefits of environmental and historic-preservation review.
 The Order’s deregulation of small cells is thus arbitrary and capricious.”

 “5G Coming to Your Neighborhood?
-Here’s What You Need to Know.” by NRDC Attorney Sharon Buccino
+Here’s What You Need to Know.”
+Article by NRDC Attorney Sharon Buccino

 Attorney Sharon Buccino, Senior Director of NRDC’s Public Land Program, has written a concise FAQ document ,5G Coming to Your Neighborhood?